Family: Size

-The total fertility rate of women varies from country to country, from a high of 6.76 children born/woman in Niger to a low of 0.81 in Singapore (as of 2015).
-Fertility is low in most Eastern European and Southern European countries, and high in most sub-Saharan African countries.
+The total fertility rate of women varies from country to country, from a high rate of 6.76 children born per woman in Niger to a low rate of 0.81 in Singapore (as of 2015).
+Fertility is below replacement in all Eastern European and Southern European countries, and particularly high in Sub-Saharan African countries.

-In some cultures, the mother's preference of family size influences that of the children through early adulthood.
+In some cultures, the mother's preference of family size influences that of the children's through early adulthood.
 A parent's number of children strongly correlates with the number of children that their children will eventually have.

 Types

 Although early western cultural anthropologists and sociologists considered family and kinship to be universally associated with relations by "blood" (based on ideas common in their own cultures) later research has shown that many societies instead understand family through ideas of living together, the sharing of food (e.g. milk kinship) and sharing care and nurture.
 Sociologists have a special interest in the function and status of family forms in stratified (especially capitalist) societies.

 According to the work of scholars Max Weber, Alan Macfarlane, Steven Ozment, Jack Goody and Peter Laslett, the huge transformation that led to modern marriage in Western democracies was "fueled by the religio-cultural value system provided by elements of Judaism, early Christianity, Roman Catholic canon law and the Protestant Reformation".

 Much sociological, historical and anthropological research dedicates itself to the understanding of this variation, and of changes in the family that form over time.
 Levitan claims:

+Nonetheless, the results of Steven Ruggles' assessment of world census data suggest "nineteenth-century Northwest Europe and North America did not have exceptionally simple or nuclear family structure."